 Head Coach Cory Christiansen has been coaching Pleasant Grove Vikings for more than a decade.
 Many players from his teams have gone on to become key playmakers and reliable role players for the Pleasant Grove HS football team.
 An engineer by trade, Cory enjoys teaching kids the skills and strategy required to succeed in football and in life.

-Coming off a 2018 Ute Conference Championship season, Coach Christiansen's team continues to prove they are prepared and can play elite football.
+After a 2018 Ute Conference Championship season and a 2019 second-place finish, Coach Christiansen's team continues to prove they are prepared and can play elite football.